legal resources necessary to hold negligent facilities accountable.

 Our team of attorneys has years of experience in successfully resolving financial claims for compensation against all parties who caused nursing home residents harm, injury, loss, or preventable death.
 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee arrangement.
 This agreement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.

-Our law firm offers every client a “No Win/No-Fee” Guarantee, meaning if we are unable to resolve your case successfully, you owe us nothing.
+Our network of attorneys offers every client a “No Win/No-Fee” Guarantee, meaning if we are unable to resolve your case successfully, you owe us nothing.
 Our team of attorneys can begin working on your behalf today to make sure you are adequately compensated for your damages.
 All information you share with our law offices will remain confidential.Sources: